Initial data rigidity via Dirac-Witten operators

 \begin{Bem} Let us denote by $\Hyp M = \Hyp^+ M \oplus \Hyp^- M$ the decomposition of the classical hypersurface spinor bundle given by the $\Z/2\Z$-grading for $n$ odd.
 Then we can identify $\Hyp^- M \overset{\cong}{\to} \Hyp^+ M$ via $ie_0 \cdot$.
 The involution $e_0 \cdot$ then corresponds to the matrix

 The Clifford multiplication by $X$ gets identified with

 The operators $ie_0 \cdot X \cdot$ define a Clifford multiplication on $\Hyp^+ M$.
 In fact, $\Hyp^+ M \to M$ is associated to a $\Cl_n$-representation obtained by suitably restricting the irreducible $\Cl_{n,1}$-representation.
 For dimension reasons, this $\Cl_n$-representation is irreducible, so $\Hyp^+ M$ is associated to one of the two irreducible representations of $\Cl_n$.
 In the description of the classical hypersurface spinor bundle, we had been vague about what we mean by the volume element, which determines the decomposition $\Hyp M = \Hyp^+ M \oplus \Hyp^- M$.
-However, if its sign is chosen correctly, then $\Hyp^+ M \to M$ is isomorphic to the classical spinor bundle on $M$ considered in \cite[Ex.~2.6]{Cecchini.Zeidler:2023}.
-We observe that in this case $\Hyp M \to M$ recovers the (untwisted) relative Dirac bundle of the cited example.
+We choose it in such a way that $\Hyp^+ M \to M$ becomes isomorphic to the classical spinor bundle on $M$ considered in \cite[Ex.~2.6]{Cecchini.Zeidler:2024}, which appears to be characterized by $i^{\frac{n+1}{2}}e_1 \cdot \ldots e_n \cdot = \id$ for any positively oriented orthonormal frame $e_1, \ldots, e_n$.
+So the volume element we take is $i^{\frac{n+1}{2}} i e_0 \cdot e_1 \cdot \ldots i e_0 \cdot e_n =i^{\frac{n+1}{2} + 1}e_0 \cdot e_1 \cdot \ldots e_n$.
+We observe that then $\Hyp M \to M$ recovers the (untwisted) relative Dirac bundle of the cited example.